Fraud Blocker

 The HDPE Pipes are boasted for their flexibility, with a typical elongation at break of more than five hundred percent is extremely useful when trying to install them in awkwardly shaped spaces and rough terrains.
 This prevents the added obstacles of customizable fittings.

-In other words, rigidity and weight are some factors that are characteristics of HP pipes along with having a decent strength and pressure tolerance which can be made from materials like PVC or metal.
-It is required when installing them to ensure that the pipes are properly aligned for effective use so special tools or even machinery is at times needed.
+In other words, rigidity and weight are some factors that are characteristics of HP pipes, along with having decent strength and pressure tolerance, which can be made from materials like PVC or metal.
+It is required when installing them to ensure that the pipes are properly aligned for effective use, so special tools or even machinery are at times needed.
 This leads to increased usage of time and labor, which is pricier.

 In the case where geography or alignment are issues, HP pipes can prove to be more complicated when it comes to installation in comparison to HDPE pipes, which can be economically efficient in the long run.